chowfi/GenAI-image-detection/README.md

 # AI-generated image detection

+This is a group project developed by a team of two individuals.

 ## Managing Python packages

 Use of `pipenv` is recommended.
 The required packages are in `Pipfile`, and can be installed using `pipenv install`.